New Girl: Plot

-Jessica "Jess" Day (Zooey Deschanel), a bubbly and quirky teacher, comes home from vacation to find her boyfriend, Spencer (Ian Wolterstorff), with another woman and leaves him immediately to look for somewhere else to live.
+Jessica Day (Zooey Deschanel), a bubbly and quirky teacher, comes home from vacation to find her boyfriend, Spencer (Ian Wolterstorff), with another woman, and leaves him immediately to look for somewhere else to live.
 After Jess answers an ad for a new roommate on Craigslist, she moves into a loft in Los Angeles with three men around her own age: Nick, Schmidt, and Coach.
 After the pilot episode, Winston, a former roommate and Nick's childhood friend, replaces Coach, who leaves the apartment to live with his girlfriend.
 Jess's childhood best friend, Cece, is a fashion model who frequently visits Jess and the guys.

 The series follows the group's interactions with each other as they become closer friends and develop romantic relationships.
 Midway through season 1, Schmidt and Cece become involved in a mostly sexual relationship but break up at the end of the season.
 In Season 2, Jess is laid off from her teaching job; she and the others get involved in mostly temporary relationships however, Cece enters an arranged marriage engagement with Shivrang (Satya Bhabha) that is broken up at their wedding in the season 2 finale when Cece realizes she loves Schmidt.
-Schmidt had recently started dating his old college girlfriend Elizabeth and has to choose between Elizabeth and Cece.
-Meanwhile, Nick and Jess develop feelings and start dating at Cece's wedding, making their relationship official at the end of season 2,and it lasts through most of season 3 until they realize that ultimately, they want different things in life.
+Schmidt had recently started dating his old college girlfriend, Elizabeth, and had to choose between Elizabeth and Cece.
+Meanwhile, Nick and Jess develop feelings and start dating at Cece's wedding, making their relationship official at the end of season 2, and it lasts through most of season 3 until they realize that ultimately, they want different things in life.